kubeflow/website/content/en/docs/components/feature-store/overview.md

 * __Feature sharing and reuse__: Engineering features is one of the most time consuming activities in building an end-to-end ML system, yet many teams continue to develop features in silos.
 This leads to a high amount of redevelopment and duplication of work across teams and projects.

 * __Serving features at scale__: Models need data that can come from a variety of sources, including event streams, data lakes, warehouses, or notebooks.
-ML teams need to be able to store and serve all these data sources to their models in a performant, and reliable way.
+ML teams need to be able to store and serve all these data sources to their models in a performant and reliable way.
 The challenge is scalably producing massive datasets of features for model training and providing access to real-time feature data at low latency and high throughput in serving.

 * __Consistency between training and serving__: The separation between data scientists and engineering teams often lead to the redevelopment of feature transformations when moving from training to online serving.
 Inconsistencies that arise due to discrepancies between training and serving systems often leads to a drop in model performance in production.